How to Become a Resident Producer / Illinois Insurance Agent

 Complete the pre-licensing requirement of 20 hours per line of authority; 7.5 of the 20 hours must be completed in a classroom setting i.e. life, Accident/Health, Fire (Property) Casualty, Personal Lines – Fire (Property) and Casualty.
 The only exception is Motor Vehicle of which 12.5 hours of pre-licensing and 5 hours must be in the classroom setting.
 Here is a link to our Education provider look-up up where you can find a certified provider.

-- Once you have completed your pre-licensing requirement you may then take the insurance examination.
+- Once you have completed your pre-licensing requirement you may then register to take your exam through Pearson Vue.
+When registering for your exam you must register for the General exam and State exam for each line of authority.
+This requires separate registration for each.
+General and State exam must be passed within 90 days of each other.
 Please take a copy of your proof of completion for your pre-licensing course to the test center, you will not be allowed to sit for the exam without it.

 - Please review the Insurance Licensing Examination

 Pearson VUE Candidate Handbook & Outline.
 The handbook describes how, when and where to apply for the producer examination.

 - When you pass the licensing examination you will be given your pass sheet along with an instruction sheet by the test administrator, Pearson VUE.
 Carefully read the instruction sheet and retain for your records.
 If you fail the exam, Pearson VUE will provide the results and the procedures to arrange for another exam.

 VERY IMPORTANT -